-605 Market Avenue North,
+605 Market Avenue N,

 11 people favorited this theater

-Designed by the famed Atmospheric style theater architect John Eberson, the Canton Palace Theatre duplicates a Spanish courtyard on a midsummer night.
+Designed by the famed Atmospheric style theatre architect John Eberson, the Canton Palace Theatre duplicates a Spanish courtyard on a midsummer night.
 The ceiling, a starry sky with wisps of clouds, creates a dream effect for the audience to enjoy.

 Doomed by the advent of television and a period of neglect and decay to Canton’s downtown area, the Palace Theatre’s doors were locked to the public and the marquee darkened on its 50th anniversary in 1976.

-Rescued from the wrecking ball by a group of concerned citizens and the City of Canton, the Palace was held in trust until The Canton Palace Theatre Association could be formed.
-The building reopened in 1980 and the restoration of the theater has been ongoing since.
+Rescued from the wrecking ball by a group of concerned citizens and the City of Canton, the Palace Theatre was held in trust until The Canton Palace Theatre Association could be formed.
+The building reopened in 1980 and the restoration of the theatre has been ongoing since.
 To date, approximately $4.0 million has been spent to restore the building.

 The majestic Palace Theatre is once again the heartbeat of the Canton community and plays host to over 300 events per year that has an attendance of over 100,000 per year.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.